You are here

-Idaho's Conservation Program Funding Charge of 1.5% of customer electricity bills is collected and administered by Idaho's electric utilities (see below), following a 2002 ruling by the Idaho Public Utilities Commission.
-Idaho budgeted over $50million in 2011 to promote energy efficiency and load management in the state through programs administered by Idaho utilities and the Northwest Energy Efficiency Alliance (NEEA).
+Idaho's Conservation Program Funding Charge of 1.5% of customer electricity bills is collected and administered by the state's electric utilities, following a 2002 ruling by the Idaho Public Utilities Commission.
+Idaho budgeted over $30 million in 2013 to promote energy efficiency and load management through programs offered by the utilities and regional organizations such as the Northwest Energy Efficiency Alliance (NEEA).

 What utility energy efficiency programs are available to me?

-Site-Specific (Custom) Incentives provide custom incentives (up to 50% of incremental cost) for electric efficiency and fuel conversion projects, including measures and equipment not included under other programs.
+Site-specific (custom) incentives pay up to 50% of incremental cost for electric efficiency and fuel conversion projects not included under other programs.
 Remuneration levels are based on the simple payback period, with longer payback projects receiving higher incentives.
 To be eligible, customers must alert Avista in advance of any installation.
-The Commercial Lighting Incentive Program offers increased incentives for most T12 conversions.
-Incentives are also available for other types of efficient indoor and outdoor lighting retrofits.

-The Power Management for Personal Computer (PC) Networks program offers a $10 incentive per controlled PC for installation of software solutions that provide qualifying energy management and reporting functions.
+The Power management for PC networks program offers a $5 incentive per controlled PC for the installation of software solutions that provide qualifying energy management and reporting functions.

 The Easy Upgrades program offers incentives of up to $100,000 per site per year for implementing qualifying energy-saving improvements in commercial and industrial buildings.
-Eligible projects include efficiency improvements to lighting, HVAC, variable speed drives, the building shell, plug loads, and food service equipment.
+Eligible projects include efficiency improvements to lighting, HVAC, variable speed drives, building shell, food service equipment, and other commercial equipment.

-The Building Efficiency program provides an incentive of up to $100,000 per project for any size of building to offset a significant share of additional capital expenses for energy-efficient design in renovation and new construction projects.
-Eligible equipment and measures include interior and exterior lighting, daylight photo controls, occupancy sensors, HVAC equipment, chillers, reflective roof treatment, high performance windows and skylights, energy management control systems, and variable speed drives.
+The Building Efficiency program provides incentives to offset the cost of energy-efficient design in renovation and new construction projects.
+Eligible projects include interior and exterior lighting, daylight photo controls, occupancy sensors, efficient exit signs, HVAC equipment, chillers, reflective roof treatment, energy management control systems, and variable speed drive.
+Options are also available for efficient refrigeration and appliances with electric heating.
 Pre-application is required.

 The Bonneville Power Administration (BPA) offers several energy conservation programs relevant to federal customers:

 BPA provides project analysis and development through its Energy Smart Federal Partnership.
 Federal facilities located in areas that are served by public utilities receiving power from BPA may be eligible for energy efficiency incentives from their local utility.
-BPA may also be able to provide support in project analysis and development.
 In addition, a financing option is available to help federal agencies finance energy efficiency projects within the BPA-served territory.
-Interested federal agencies may contact their local utility representative or Allison Robbins of BPA at firstname.lastname@example.org, or 503-230-5871.
+Interested federal agencies may contact their local utility representative or Allison Robbins of BPA, or 503-230-5871.

 BPA's Implementation Manual, updated semi-annually, provides utilities, program partners and regional stakeholders information on how to implement energy-saving projects.

-BPA's Commercial and Industrial Lighting program provides access to a lighting calculator, lighting trade allies, and incentives for energy-efficient lighting retrofits.
-More details are available through utilities that purchase BPA power and through many of the Pacific Northwest's lighting trade allies.
+BPA's Commercial and Industrial programs cover lighting and refrigeration, HVAC measures, envelope, plug load, and commercial equipment.
+Incentives for custom projects are also offered.
+More details are available through the utilities that purchase BPA power as well as from many of the Pacific Northwest's lighting trade allies.

 What load management/demand response options are available to me?

-PacifiCorp/Rocky Mountain Power sponsors two load management/demand response programs for Idaho customers:
+PacifiCorp/Rocky Mountain Power sponsors two peak management programs for Idaho customers:

 The Energy Exchange program is an internet-based, voluntary demand reduction program open to customers with at least one MW of connected load.
 Rocky Mountain Power notifies participating customers and posts a price on the Energy Exchange website for each hour in which load reductions are needed, and customers may respond by pledging to curtail a specified amount of their load.
 Participants are paid the posted price per unit of measured energy reduction in each hour they curtail.

 The Irrigation Load Control Program offers financial incentives to irrigators who agree to curtail electricity use during certain periods.
 Irrigators choose which sites to enroll in the program and which load control option best suits their needs.
 Rocky Mountain Power installs an electric timer at participating sites.
-From June 1st through August 31st the timer interrupts power to the pump according to the pre-determined curtailment schedule.
-Participants in the Dispatchable Load Control option earn a credit of up to $28/kW curtailed (depending on the participation volume) per year.
-Standard curtailment options interrupt power according to a pre-determined schedule and award between $5.41/kW and $11.19/kW curtailed per year, depending on the option chosen.
+Compensation is determined by multiplying the average load (kW) a customer can reliably shut-off during program hours by the incentive rate, adjusted for event participation.
+The incentive rate is set by customer's average expected kW per pump.

-Idaho Power's FlexPeak Management program is a highly customizable demand response program that utilizes web-based software to provide real-time energy information to help customers manage energy use and reduce peak load during the program period (June 1 – August 31, 2-8 p.m.
+Idaho Power's FlexPeak Management program is a highly customizable demand response program that utilizes web-based software to provide real-time energy information to manage energy use and reduce peak load during the program period (June 1 - August 31, 2-8 p.m.
 Monday through Friday).
-Participants receive financial incentives for agreeing to be "on call" and available to respond within two hours to demand reduction events, plus additional incentives for reducing demand during events, which last from two to four hours each.
+Participants receive financial incentives for agreeing to be "on call" to respond within two hours to demand reduction events.
+Additional incentives are provided for reducing demand during events, which last from two to four hours each.
 Incentive payments are based on the amount of energy that can be reduced and the frequency of demand response events.